 Looking for a simple to implement homeschool art and music appreciation curriculum?
 Then You ARE An ARTiST Fine Arts Plans might be just what you need!

 Dear homeschool parent,

 Are you like me?
 Do you long to enrich your homeschool with studies of composers and artists?
 Do you wish that someone would just do it all for you?
 You know, invest the time in research, find the online links, point you to the resources you need?
 All I really wanted to be able to do was open something up and teach.
 Have it all right there and not have to pull it all together myself.

 It’s done.
 Yes, really.
 It’s all done for you.
 Barb-Harmony Art Mom has created just what you need.
 She, too, was like us.
-Here is what Barb has to say about the Harmony Fine Arts (HFA) plans she created:
+Here is what Barb has to say about the original Harmony Fine Arts (HFA) plans (which are now under the You ARE AN ARTiST umbrella) she created:

 The idea behind this program came from my own home schooling experience.
 I was always searching for a plan for picture study and composer study.
 It seemed simple enough to do myself but I just never did it.
 I also wanted to use the classical style and Charlotte Mason’s ideas for our art and music.
 I wanted all the great resources organized in the four-year cycle of history.
 I wanted it to be flexible and easy to use.
 I never found what I was searching for so I decided to do it myself!

-As mentioned above, the plans are organized by the four-year cycle of history.
+As mentioned above, the You ARE An ARTist Fine Arts Plans are organized by the four-year cycle of history.
 They are presented as follows but plans for individual grades are available:

 - Grammar – Grades 1-4

 - Logic – Grades 5-8